Lee Adama: Resignation from Colonial Forces and legal aspirations

-However, that father-son relationship sours following the death of Kara Thrace, whom Lee loved and whom Adama considered as close as a daughter.
-While both grieve, Lee is visibly shaken by the death, while Adama does his best to move past it.
-When Adama realizes his son has become unhinged by her death, he pulls him from flight duty, assigning Lee the task of heading up the security detail for the defense attorney of Gaius Baltar, whose trial Adama considers to be little more than a public relations exercise.
-Lee suspects his father is being overprotective, not wishing to lose him as he did Kara.
-After two assassination attempts on Baltar's lawyer, Romo Lampkin, the culprit is discovered.
-Adama then reinstates Lee as CAG, not wanting to expose him to the dangers of more potential assassination attempts.
-Lee, however, has become very interested in Colonial law at this point, after reading some of his grandfather's law books, and believes he could assist Lampkin prepare the case.
-Adama resists, but Lee refuses to resume his duties as CAG, and joins the legal team.
+The father-son relationship between Lee and Adama sours after the death of Kara Thrace, whom Lee loved deeply and whom Adama considered as close as a daughter.
+Both grieve, but Lee is visibly shaken by the loss, while Adama tries to move forward.
+Recognizing that his son has become unhinged by her death, Adama pulls Lee from flight duty and assigns him the task of leading the security detail for the defense attorney of Gaius Baltar.
+Adama views Baltar's trial as little more than a public relations exercise.
+Lee suspects his father is being overprotective, fearing to lose him as he did Kara.
+After two assassination attempts on Baltar's lawyer, Romo Lampkin, the culprit is identified.
+Adama then reinstates Lee as CAG, not wanting to expose him to the dangers of potential assassination attempts.
+However, Lee has developed a keen interest in Colonial law after reading his grandfather's law books and believes he could assist Lampkin in preparing the case.
+Despite Adama's resistance, Lee refuses to resume his duties as CAG and joins the legal team.

-As the trial begins, Admiral Adama is enraged to find that Saul Tigh, now a witness, is forced to admit he killed his own wife on New Caprica.
-He blames Lee, believing his son has given the information to Lampkin.
-Adama wants Lee to stop helping Baltar, but Lee refuses, ultimately resigning his commission after Adama openly states that Lee has no integrity, and that he is "a coward" for supposedly letting Romo question Saul.
+During the trial, Admiral Adama becomes infuriated upon learning that Saul Tigh, now a witness, is compelled to admit that he killed his own wife on New Caprica.
+Adama blames Lee, suspecting that his son provided the information to Lampkin.
+Adama urges Lee to cease assisting Baltar, but Lee refuses.
+Tensions escalate, leading to Lee resigning his commission after Adama openly declares that Lee lacks integrity and accuses him of being a "coward" for purportedly allowing Romo to question Saul.

-Putting the uniform behind him, Lee begins to see the trial more as an exercise of justice rather than as a trial of a specific man, and personally takes up the cross-examination of President Laura Roslin, confronting her with her renewed use of the hallucinogenic compound chamala-extract which she claims is a treatment for her relapse of cancer.
-This move, while justified in Lee's mind toward preserving justice in the fleet, further strains his relationship with both his father and Roslin, and motivates his wife to finally leave him.
+Shedding the uniform, Lee starts to view the trial as an exercise in justice rather than a trial of a specific individual.
+He personally takes on the cross-examination of President Laura Roslin, confronting her about her renewed use of the hallucinogenic compound chamala-extract, which she asserts is a treatment for her relapse of cancer.
+While Lee sees this move as justified in preserving justice within the fleet, it exacerbates tensions in his relationships with both his father and Roslin.
+Additionally, it prompts his wife to finally leave him.